waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **Interaction Protocol:** If an interaction doesn't trigger a battle, it's a non-battling NPC or one I've already defeated.
 Mark and move on.
 - **WKG & Marker Protocol:** Be diligent about marking key points (like warp arrivals and defeated trainers) *immediately*.
 Consolidate markers on single tiles for clarity.
 Use the `wkg_manager_agent` for all WKG updates to avoid manual errors.
 - **Tool-First Mindset:** For any complex or repetitive task, use an agent first.
+- **Encounter Tracking Protocol:** After every wild encounter, I MUST use the `encounter_tracker_agent` to log the data.
+This is now a mandatory step in my workflow.

 ## II.
 Game Mechanics & Battle Intel
 ### Confirmed ROM Hack Changes